mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 ### +unload

-`+unload` is MulleObjC specific and does not exist in other runtimes.
-The MulleObjC Objective-C runtime is contained in a "universe", that is destructible.
+`+unload` is mulle-objc specific and does not exist in other runtimes.
+The mulle-objc Objective-C runtime is contained in a "universe", that is destructible.
 So `+unload` is a facility to release resources acquired by `+load`.
 When this is properly done by all classes, it makes memory leak checking that much more convenient.